Factbox - Latest on the worldwide spread of the coronavirus

 EUROPE

+* Poland will recommend a booster dose of the vaccine for people over 50 as well as for healthcare workers, a deputy health minister said.

+* Ukraine will tighten lockdown restrictions from Sept.
+23 as the number of new infections has increased sharply, Prime Minister Denys Shmygal said.

-* Spain will give a third dose to nursing home residents, organ transplant recipients and other vulnerable groups, the health ministry said.
+* Greece will make a booster vaccine available to doctors and other medical staff in the coming weeks, health ministry experts said.

-* Sweden will offer vaccine to children aged 12 to 15 years later this autumn, Sweden's Prime Minister Stefan Lofven said.

-* Italy is poised to become the first country in Europe to make it obligatory for all workers to have a COVID-19 "Green Pass", with the cabinet due to approve the measure at a meeting later on Thursday, officials said.
+* Two major U.S. retail industry groups asked the Biden administration for at least 90 days before imposing new rules that will require employees at larger firms to be vaccinated or submit to regular testing.

+* Under new U.S. rules, foreign nationals admitted to the United States on humanitarian grounds, who are not required to have vaccinations, will have to agree to be vaccinated upon arrival, according to a document seen by Reuters.

 ASIA-PACIFIC